Malama Kekahi I Kekahi – Taking Care of One Another

+Hawaiians have another phrase often used – malama kekahi I kekahi, which means, “to take care of one another.”

+Since the COVID-19 outbreak began, Pearl Harbor Naval Shipyard and Intermediate Maintenance Facility (PHNSY & IMF) has responded with urgency.
+Shipyard leadership has always kept the health and well-being of its workforce as their top priority.
+In keeping with this value, Shipyard Commander Capt.
+Greg Burton and the senior leadership team established the COVID-19 Tiger Team in response to the pandemic.
+The Tiger Team set out to respond to the many challenges of protecting the workforce and minimizing the spread of the virus to ensure the shipyard could maximize its mission even through the pandemic.

-Members of the COVID-19 Tiger Team showing their unity.
-The Tiger Team is made up of people from all departments, from all levels, working together to malama kekahi I kekahi.
+The Tiger Team is comprised of people from all departments at all levels, working together to malama kekahi I kekahi.
+The Tiger Team’s primary objective during the pandemic was to take full advantage of the shipyard’s inherent capabilities along with innovative ideas to help protect the workforce and minimize the spread of the virus.

+“Our mission is to protect the people by being accountable to each and every employee’s well-being during this pandemic,” said Jantzen Nishikawa, Tiger Team Lead.
+“Our Tiger Team is made up of a diverse group of experts with extraordinary skillsets within their departments.
+These leaders demonstrate the leadership behaviors of Aloha, selflessness, teamwork, dedication, and doing the right thing.
+I am very proud of the team; working for this elite group and fulfilling the mission is one of the best experiences of my career.”

+Nishikawa put together a Health Protection Conditions (HPCON) Operations Team to identify safety challenges during COVID-19 and formed smaller groups to spearhead response initiatives.
+These initiatives included advising senior leadership on COVID-19 policies in accordance with Centers for Disease Control and Prevention guidance, face covering fabrication, three-a-day turnstile wipe downs, hand sanitizer production, cleaning kits, acquisition of additional face coverings, hand sanitizer, and other protective equipment and comprehensive communications with the workforce.

 |Date Taken: